facebook/react-native-website/docs/the-new-architecture/backward-compatibility-fabric-components.md

 └── package.json
 ```

-The code that should go in the `MyComponentViewManagerImpl.java` and that can be shared between the Native Component and the Fabric Component is, for example:
+The code that should go in the `MyComponentViewManagerImpl.java` and that can be shared between the Native Component and the Fabric Native Component is, for example:

 ```java title="example of MyComponentViewManager.java"
 package com.MyComponent;